1. How can GCA help me homeschool my children?

 Tri-State Homeschool, Inc. is a local organization that was formed to promote homeschooling and to provide support to the families that home school.
 Tri-State has a Yahoo! group that allows home school families in the tri-state area to get and stay connected.
 You can find more information and a membership form at tristatehomeschoolinc.org.

 Home School Legal Defense Association is a nonprofit advocacy organization established to defend and advance the constitutional right of parents to direct the education of their children and to protect family freedoms.
-Through annual memberships, HSLDA is tens of thousands of families united in service together, providing a strong voice when and where needed.
+Through annual memberships, HSLDA is an organization comprised of tens of thousands of families united in service together, providing a strong voice when and where needed.
 You can get more information or become a member